"Liminal Light"

 Seeing and photographing these ever-changing lights helped me when I was given the challenge of painting the light he'd seen in August.

+With his assistance, I imagined them silhouetted against the lights.
 I spent countless hours searching for photographs of the lighthouse at night and he provided me daytime closeups, along with photos of the ship.
 The trick was then getting the sky to glow the way his photograph did while being true to the shifting shapes he'd captured.

 My client is a man of many talents and vast interests, astrophotography among them.
 Two months after this moment I was able to witness the northern lights for myself, after he told me there was a likelihood they would appear that night.